-- 2.34 A full Refurbishment and Demolition Asbestos Survey has not yet been conducted, however Baily Garner consider that from their experience of similar building types, it is likely that the infill between the steel cladding and the structure may have been filled and insulated with asbestos containing board material properties within the Estate. - 2.35 CHMP are in the process of instructing this piece of work at present and the results will be available shortly.
+2.34 A full Refurbishment and Demolition Asbestos Survey has not yet been conducted, however Baily Garner consider that from their experience of similar building types, it is likely that the infill between the steel cladding and the structure may have been filled and insulated with asbestos containing board material properties within the Estate.
+Containing board material properties within the Estate.
+10